seanbates/first-git-repo/README.md

-# first-git-repo
+# First Git Repo
-My first GIT repo
+Our first command is `git clone`

+Our second command is `git status`